Representation of the People Act 1981

 The Representation of the People Act 1981 (c.
-34) is an Act of the Parliament of the United Kingdom.
+34) is an act of the Parliament of the United Kingdom.
 It creates the provision for the automatic disqualification of an MP if they are imprisoned for over a year, leading to a by-election being held in their constituency.

 The text of the Act states that it provides:Following the passage of the Recall of MPs Act 2015, sitting MPs imprisoned on shorter sentences can be removed from their seats via recall petitions.

 Background

-The Act was passed following the election to the Westminster Parliament of a hunger-striker, Bobby Sands, in the April 1981 Fermanagh and South Tyrone by-election, while he was serving a long term of imprisonment.
+The Act was passed following the election to the Westminster Parliament of an Irish Republican Army hunger-striker, Bobby Sands, in the April 1981 Fermanagh and South Tyrone by-election, while he was serving a long term of imprisonment.

-Due to the Act, following the death of Bobby Sands other prisoners on hunger strike could not stand in the second 1981 by-election in Fermanagh and South Tyrone.
+Due to the Act, following the death of Sands other prisoners on hunger strike could not stand in the second 1981 by-election in Fermanagh and South Tyrone.